 The Super Distortion.
-The Super D. Actually the most searched for product on my site that had not been reviewed.
+The Super D. It is the most searched-for product on my site that had not already been reviewed.
 Suppose it’s time to give the devil it’s due.
 LOL!
 The Super Distortion really needs not all that much of an introduction.
 Many consider it to be the flagship of the DiMarzio menu.

-Introduced in the early 1970s, the Super Distortion is on many of the albums we have all raised our fists to.
+With an early 1970s introduction, the Super Distortion is on many of the albums we all raise our fists to.
 One of the most noted uses is throughout the explosive catalog of licks of Ace Frehley (KISS).
-The prince of the pentatonic.
-Considering the selection of amps and overdrive pedals at that time, Ace’s use of the Super D pushed his tone in to a place where it annoyed parents across the land.
+The true one-and-only Prince Of The Pentatonic.
+Considering the selection of amps and overdrive pedals at that time, Ace’s use of the Super D pushes his tone in to a place where it annoys parents across the land.
+HaHa!

 Compare that to the sounds of Boston’s Tom Scholz.
 An engineering wizard in his own rights, Tom’s lush signal processing would still suffer if not for the Super Distortion.
-Tom has what player’s considered a be tone sweet enough to play in church, the Scholz sound is one of the best examples of the Super D’s versatility.
+Tom has what player’s considered a be tone sweet enough to play in church.
+The Scholz sound is one of the best examples of the Super D’s versatility.

 A lot of my own curiosity about the Super Distortion has to to with how the specs line up with the Super 2 and the Super 3.
 The quick version is that they are all in a similar high output range, but with vastly different DC resistance readings.
-Let’s look at the advertised specs in descending order.
+So let’s look at the advertised specs in descending order.
 The Super 3 is 25.0 k, the Super Distortion is 13.68 k, and the Super 2 is 8.7 k.
 About halfway down in each step.
 This is my go-to example of “DCR ≠ Output”.
 It’s about the wire gauge and how much is on a bobbin.

 One of the things I am expecting to hear from the Super Distortion is a big low end.
 It’s something that’s been going around for so long that people just take it as canon.
 Sure there’s a little going on.
 But maybe more like a Kourtney, rather than the Khloé or the Kim that people make it out to be.
 No clue as to why the Super D has been made out to be so thick in the lows.
 I’m just not hearing it.
 Maybe it’s the way the DiMarzio ‘tone guide’ shows it.
 Which I can honestly say does not always bat 1000.